tajjankovic/Spin-induced-offset-stream-self-crossing-shocks-in-TDEs/README.md

     <img src="Figures/density3D_zy_t150_dz1.5_zoom_crop.png" alt="Logo" width="80" height="80">
   </a>

-  <h3 align="center">The outflow from the self-crossing region for different values of SMBH's spin</h3>
+  <h3 align="center">Stellar tidal disruption events and the OUTflow from the self-CRossing regiON (OUTCRON) for different values of SMBH's spin</h3>

   <p align="center">
     Inject particles in a self-crossing region like never before!